shon-Rocky/Medium_blog_writer/README.md

 **Introduction**
 ---------------

-Crew AI is an AI-powered blog post generation tool that uses natural language processing and machine learning algorithms to craft high-quality, engaging content.
+Medium blog writer is an AI-powered blog post generation tool that uses natural language processing and machine learning algorithms to craft high-quality, engaging content.
 Our goal is to inspire, enlighten, and connect with others on a deeper level through storytelling and accessible explanations.

 **Installation**
 --------------